2001 Bangladesh–India border skirmishes: Conflict

 The fighting that took place during these clashes was the worst since Bangladesh's war with Pakistan in 1971.
 It took place around the village of Padua in the Indian state of Meghalaya which adjoins the Tamabil area of the Bangladeshi border in the Sylhet district.
 Although an effective status quo had been maintained in this area, around 6.5 km of the border had been disputed for the past 30 years.

-On 16 April 2001, a force of around 1000 Bangladeshi soldiers attacked and captured Padua village, breaking the status quo and forcing the civilians there to flee.
-Bangladesh claimed that the village had been illegally occupied by India since Bangladesh's war of independence in 1971.
+On 16 April 2001, a force of around 1000 Bangladeshi paramilitaries attacked and captured Padua village, breaking the status quo and forcing the civilians there to flee.
+Bangladesh claimed that the village had been illegally occupied by India since Bangladesh's War of independence in 1971.
 The Indian Border Security Force (BSF) post in Padua village was surrounded, trapping several BSF troops within.
 However, both sides held their fire and began negotiations.
 Over the course of the following days, about three BSF companies proceeded to reinforce the outpost.
 This incident was resolved later without any bloodshed.

 Following this standoff, BSF troops along the Indian–Bangladeshi border were put on high alert and ordered to begin intensive patrolling.
-A few days later, a small contingent of BSF troops entered Bangladeshi territory near the village of Boroibari, more than 200 km to the west of Padua.
+A few days later, a small contingent of BSF troops entered Bangladeshi territory near the village of Boraibari, more than 200 km to the west of Padua.
 Unlike the latter village, which is an adverse possession, Boroibari is an area lying across a fence well inside Bangladesh.
 The intrusion was used as a "counter-attack" by India to retaliate after the earlier incident in Padua.
 According to Bangladeshi sources, Indian forces launched an early-morning attack on their posts in the frontier district of Kurigram, which lies on the border with the Indian state of Assam.

-Immediately upon entering Bangladeshi territory the 16 Indian paramilitary personnel were ambushed and killed by Bangladeshi soldiers, who were assisted by hundreds of villagers.
-Following their capture, the Indian soldiers were allegedly tortured by Bangladeshi security forces before being executed.
-General Gurbachan Jagat of the Indian BSF claimed that the returned bodies showed signs of serious mutilation, including strangulation, broken bones, as well as evidence of charring and scalding.
+Immediately upon entering Bangladeshi territory, 16 Indian paramilitary personnel were ambushed and killed by Bangladeshi border guards, who were assisted by hundreds of villagers.
 Around midnight, the Foreign Secretary of India, Chokila Iyer, received a call from her Bangladeshi counterpart, Syed Muazzem Ali, saying that orders had been issued to restore the status quo as well as for an immediate Bangladeshi withdrawal from Padua.
 The Bangladesh Rifles (BDR) withdrew from Padua by the night of 19 April.

 In the confrontation, 16 Indian border guards were killed while two suffered injuries.
 The attack also left three Bangladeshi border guards dead and another five wounded.
 About 10,000 civilians fled the area after some 24 were wounded in the cross-border clashes.

-After the Boroibari intrusion on 18 April, India alleged that the BDR started firing 3-inch and 8-inch mortar shells on Mancachar village, which is another disputed Indian enclave.
+After the Boroibari intrusion on 18 April, India alleged that the BDR started firing 3-inch and 8-inch mortar shells on Mankachar village, which is another disputed Indian enclave.